Eastern diamondback rattlesnake: Behavior

 The eastern diamondback rattlesnake frequently shelters by tunneling in gopher and tortoise burrows, emerging in the early morning or afternoon to bask.
 Some research shows that these snakes spend less time underground during their active seasons.

 Like most rattlesnakes, this species is terrestrial and not adept at climbing.
 However, it has on occasion been reported in bushes and trees, apparently in search of prey.
 Even large specimens have been spotted as high as 10 m above the ground.

 It is also known to be an excellent swimmer.
 Specimens have often been spotted crossing stretches of water between barrier islands and the mainland off the Georgia coast, in the Gulf of Mexico and in the Florida Keys, sometimes miles from land.

 Individual disposition varies, with some allowing close approach while remaining silent, and others starting to rattle at a distance of 20–30 ft.
 The rattle is well developed and can be heard from relatively far away.
 When threatened, it raises the anterior half of the body off the ground in an S-shaped coil, and can strike to a distance of at least a third of its body length.
+Rattlesnakes will strike their prey within a tenth of a second.
 Many will stand their ground and may strike repeatedly, but if given the opportunity, they will usually retreat while facing the intruder and moving backwards towards shelter, after which they disappear.

 One popular myth is that the eastern diamondback rattlesnake must rattle before striking.
 To the contrary, it is quite capable of striking while remaining completely silent.

-Hawks, eagles, and other snakes have been known to prey upon young and adolescent specimens of the eastern diamondback rattlesnake.

 Feeding

 The eastern diamondback rattlesnake forages actively or lies in ambush for small mammals, especially rabbits and rice rats (Oryzomys).
 The diet also includes birds.
-Eastern Diamondback rattlesnakes may sit and wait in a coiled position for up to a week while waiting for prey.
+Eastern diamondback rattlesnakes may sit and wait in a coiled position for up to a week while waiting for prey.
 Prey is struck and released, after which the snake follows the scent trail left by the dying prey.